RedWebGames/Cyberix3D/README.md

 ## Cyberix3D website
 Website: www.Cyberix3D.com or www.gamemaker3d.com

-The Cyberix3D website contains the original Adobe Flash Cyberix3D engine and forums, games, blogs, and more!
+The Cyberix3D website contains the original Adobe Flash Cyberix3D engine, forums, games, blogs, and more!
 ## Cyberix3D Wiki
 Wiki: http://wiki.gamemaker3d.com (Open Source)

-The Cyberix3D wiki helps you learn how to use the Cyberix3D engine (Adobe Flash Version).
+The Cyberix3D wiki helps you learn how to use the Cyberix3D engine **(Adobe Flash Version)**.
 This wiki is also open source so you can help build the Cyberix3D Wiki.
 ## Examples
 ###### (Currently No Examples Available)
 -